prashanthprabhu24/LearnPython/Course1/File2/File1.md

 * Here , Person-A doesn't understand what Person-B saying and Person-B doesn't understand what Person-A saying. <br/>
 * If Person-A needs to communicate with Person-B , the he needs someone who knows both "English" and "Spanish". <br/>
+* The Man , who can translate English to Spanish and vice-versa.
-* The Man , who is translator will get the task question that Person-B needs to do in "English" and he convert that to "Spanish" , then deliver it to Person-B. <br/>
+* The translator will get the task question that Person-B needs to do in "English" and he convert that to "Spanish" , than be delivered it to Person-B. and again does in opposite to if needed. <br/>
 ###### Computer language : 0's and 1's is also known as Machine Language <br/>
 * For computer example : Consider a device called printer that prints the documents/images .
 How to say the printer through computer (that knows only 0's and 1's) to print something ? <br/>
 <img src="https://github.com/prashanthprabhu24/LearnPython/raw/main/Dust/file2_2.jpg" width="700" height="300"><br/>